LGN520/farreach-public/docs/netreach-voting-v2.md

 			- Set vallen and values if iscached=1 and isvalid=1 and being_evicted=0
 		* Stage 11: access port_forward_tbl
 			- If isvalid=0 and islock=0 and being_evicted=0, or iszerovote=2 and islock=0 and being_evicted=0 -> trigger population (PUTREQ_POP)
-			- TODO: If iscached=1 and isvalid=1 and being_evicted=0, increase seq, set latest=1, update vallen and value, sendback PUTRES to client
+			- If iscached=1 and isvalid=1 and being_evicted=0, increase seq, set latest=1, update vallen and value, sendback PUTRES to client
-			- TODO: If iscached = 1 and isvalid = 1 and being_evicted = 1, pass seq+1 along with PUTs/DELs to server (version-aware query)
+			- TODO: If iscached = 1 and isvalid = 1 and being_evicted = 1, embed seq, send PUTREQ_BE to server (being evicted)
+	+ PUTRES
+		* Sendback to client
 - Client-side processsing
 	+ Use client-side consistent hashing for hashidx (baseline also needs it for routing)
 - Server-side processing